tony-coder-18/portfolio-website/index.md

       - type: feature
         title: Website Design
         subtitle: You only pay when the website is done
-        content: >-
+        content: >
-          I will handle content writing for your digital assets, from newsletters and emails, to Facebook and Google campaigns, whitepapers, case studies and product descriptions.
+          I will handle content writing for your website, design and development, only for $200.
 No job is too big or small!
         actions:
           - type: action
             label: See Writing Samples